jdsandifer/ALUnit/CONTRIBUTING.md

 - Submitting a pull request via Git command line

-Fork the project by clicking "Fork" in the top right corner of jdsandifer/autolisp-unit.
+Fork the project by clicking "Fork" in the top right corner of jdsandifer/AutoLispUnit.
-Clone the repository locally git clone https://github.com/<you-username>/autolisp-unit.
+Clone the repository locally git clone https://github.com/<you-username>/AutoLispUnit.
 Create a new, descriptively named branch to contain your change ( git checkout -b my-awesome-feature ).
 Hack away, add tests.
 Not necessarily in that order.
 Make sure everything still passes by running the tests (if available).
 Push the branch up ( git push origin my-awesome-feature ).
-Create a pull request by visiting https://github.com/<your-username>/autolisp-unit and following the instructions at the top of the screen.
+Create a pull request by visiting https://github.com/<your-username>/AutoLispUnit and following the instructions at the top of the screen.

 #Proposing updates to the documentation

-We want the autolisp-unit documentation to be the best it can be.
+We want the ALUnit documentation to be the best it can be.
 We've open-sourced our docs and we welcome any pull requests if you find it lacking.

 #How to submit changes

-You can find the documentation for autolisp-unit in the docs directory.
+You can find the documentation for ALUnit in the docs directory.
 See the section above, submitting a pull request for information on how to propose a change.

 One gotcha, all pull requests should be directed at the master branch (the default branch).